commanded/eventstore/guides/Usage.md

 There are two ways to delete streams.
 Soft delete and Hard delete.

+Use soft delete when you no longer care about a streams events, but want to preserve the full history of events.

+Use hard delete when you want a stream to go away more than a bad case of viral gastroenteritis (for example GDPR compliance).

 ### Soft delete

 Will mark the stream as deleted, but will not delete its events.
 Events from soft deleted streams will still appear in the globally ordered all events ($all) stream and in any linked streams.

 A soft deleted stream cannot be read nor appended to.
-Subscriptions to the deleted stream will not receive any events.
+Subscriptions to the deleted stream will not receive any events but subscriptions containing linked events from the deleted stream, such as the global all events stream, will still receive events from the deleted stream.

 #### Examples